 Expanding collaborative efforts between local and international film companies have united resources from co-producing countries, enabling Singapore filmmakers to participate in projects of international standing.
 International film production and service companies like Lucasfilm have also set up locally to harness our creative expertise and talents.

-IMDA supports the development, production, marketing of content across various platforms, and talent development through the Industry Grant Schemes.
+SFC supports the development, production, marketing of content across various platforms, and talent development through the Industry Grant Schemes.